graphite-project/graphite-web/docs/config-carbon.rst

 * There can be many sections in this file.
 * The sections are applied in order from the top (first) and bottom (last).
-* The patterns are regular expressions, as opposed to the wildcards used in the URL API.
+* The patterns are `regular expressions <https://docs.python.org/3/library/re.html#regular-expression-syntax>`_, as opposed to the wildcards used in the URL API.
 * The first pattern that matches the metric name is used.
 * This retention is set at the time the first metric is sent.
 * Changing this file will not affect already-created .wsp files.
 Use whisper-resize.py to change those.